 We have been working hard behind the scenes to make sure we are ready for a safe re-opening for both our team and guests alike.
-We have reviewed and adjusted our processes in every department, both front and back of house, to ensure we comply with the relevant government Covid Secure guidelines as well as Sawday’s Clean & Safe charter, which is a voluntary code to encourage best practice for accommodation providers and has over 1,300 members signed up.
+We have reviewed and adjusted our processes in every department, both front and back of house, to ensure we comply with the relevant government Covid Secure guidelines as well as Sawday’s Clean & Safe charter and Visit England’s We’re Good To Go standard, both of which are voluntary codes to encourage best practice for accommodation providers.

 We hope this page answers your questions about how things will work, but if you have any concerns or queries, please don’t hesitate to get in touch.

 We plan our Covid safety measures in accordance with the latest guidelines set out by the UK government and these are changing frequently.
 Please check back regularly to see the latest information.

 We are going to re-open the Lime Tree for guests on Thursday 20 August.
 We are taking bookings from this date online, by email and phone, so if you’re interested in staying with us, please get in touch!

 We realise it is difficult to plan anything with much certainty at the moment, so we have reduced our cancellation notice period to just 48 hours until the end of October.

 Yes!
 We will be following the prevailing government rules on social distancing and space our furniture (and ourselves) accordingly.
 Unfortunately this means we may not be able to do some of the things we normally love to do for you – like carrying bags and holding open doors.

 Signage throughout the hotel will remind guests to maintain safe distancing while moving around the building.